getify/You-Dont-Know-JS/types & grammar/ch3.md

 The output of that statement varies depending on your browser, as developer consoles are free to choose however they feel it's appropriate to serialize the object for developer inspection.

-For example, at time of writing, Chrome prints this: `String {0: "a", 1: "b", 2: "c", length: 3, [[PrimitiveValue]]: "abc"}`.
-But Chrome used to just print this: `String {0: "a", 1: "b", 2: "c"}`.
-Firefox currently prints `"abc"` but it's in italics and is clickable to open the object inspector.
-Of course, these results are subject to change and your experience may vary.
+**Note:** At time of writing, latest Chrome prints something like this: `String {0: "a", 1: "b", 2: "c", length: 3, [[PrimitiveValue]]: "abc"}`.
+But older Chrome used to just print this: `String {0: "a", 1: "b", 2: "c"}`.
+Latest Firefox currently prints `String ["a","b","c"]`, but used to print `"abc"` in italics which was clickable to open the object inspector.
+Of course, these results are subject to rapid change and your experience may vary.

+The point is, `new String("abc")` creates a string wrapper object around `"abc"`, not just the primitive `"abc"` value itself.

 ## Internal `[[Class]]`